QuickMythril/qortal-mcp-server/DESIGN.md

 - `server.py` – FastAPI app exposing each tool as an HTTP endpoint and/or
   MCP/JSON‑RPC method, depending on integration.
-Also provides `/health`, `/metrics`, and a minimal MCP gateway (see `mcp-manifest.json`) with per-request IDs in responses.
+Also provides `/health`, `/metrics`, and a minimal MCP gateway (see `mcp-manifest.json`) with per-request IDs in logs/headers.

 ### 4.5 Observability

-- Request IDs are generated per call and returned via `X-Request-ID` (HTTP) and `requestId` (MCP JSON-RPC).
+- Request IDs are generated per call and returned via `X-Request-ID` headers for traceability.
 - `/metrics` exposes in-process counters (requests, rate-limited hits, per-tool successes/errors, recent durations).
 These are per-process; aggregate externally in multi-worker deployments.